 Addiction is defined as a chronic relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 It is considered a brain disease because drugs change the brain – they change it’s structure and how it works.
 These brain changes can be long lasting, and can lead to the harmful behaviors seen in people who abuse drugs.

-They are stating outright that the reason addiction is considered a disease is because of the brain changes evidenced by the brain scans they show us, and that these changes cause the behavior known as addiction, which they characterize as “compulsive drug seeking and use”.
-There are two ways in which this case for the disease model falls apart:
+The NIDA is stating outright that the reason addiction is considered a disease is because of the brain changes evidenced by the brain scans they show us, and that these changes cause the behavior known as addiction, which they characterize as “compulsive drug seeking and use”.
+There are three major ways in which this case for the disease model falls apart:

 - the changes in the brain which they show us are not abnormal at all

-- there is no evidence that the behavior of addicts is compulsive (compulsive means involuntary)
+- there is no evidence that the behavior of addicts is compulsive (compulsive meaning involuntary) (point two addresses this, as well as some other research that will be presented) jump to section

 This all applies equally to “alcoholism” as well.
 If you’re looking for information on alcoholism, the same theories and logic discussed here are applicable; wherever you see the term addiction used on this site, it includes alcoholism.